-A great way to wrap up your lessons on PowerPoint is to have everyone show off their work in the next class period.
+A great way to wrap up PowerPoint projects for middle school is to have everyone show off their work in the next class period.
 To make it more interesting, have students vote on who made the most effective presentation!

 Start Teaching Microsoft PowerPoint Today!

-Now that you’ve got some Microsoft PowerPoint lesson plans ideas, what’s next?
+Now that you’ve got some ideas for Microsoft PowerPoint lesson plans, what’s next?

 You could take these lesson ideas and jump right in to creating your lessons.
 Or you could check out a ready-to-use curriculum that has more than 30 hours of content to teach your students how to use Microsoft PowerPoint!

-Business&ITCenter21 is a digital curriculum built to help you save time when teaching computer applications.
+Business&ITCenter21 is a comprehensive curriculum system built to save you time when teaching computer applications.
 The system includes interactive student lessons, pre-made lesson plans, teacher presentations, assessments, and more.

 And there’s more than just PowerPoint lessons -- Business&ITCenter21 has hundreds of hours of computer applications curriculum to help you teach all of the Microsoft Office applications!